The End of Free Movement Era

-EU citizens and their family members who are currently residing in the UK can apply for, what is known, as limited leave to remain.
-This application should be made under the EU settlement scheme.
+EU citizens and their family members who are currently residing in the UK can apply for limited leave to remain.
+This application will be under the EU settlement scheme.
 Who qualifies for this leave?
 In short, anyone who does not qualify for Indefinite Leave to Remain.

 Indefinite Leave to Remain

 EU citizens and their family members who are currently residing in the UK can also apply for indefinite leave to remain (ILR).
 ILR is permission to remain in the UK indefinitely.
-With some exceptions, EU citizen and their family member will normally be entitled to this type of leave after 5 years of continuous residence in the UK.
+With some exceptions, EU citizen and their family member can apply for this type of leave after 5 years of continuous residence in the UK.

 These are options for EU citizens and their family members who are already residing in the UK.